 - Atrazine Regulatory Update (October 2019)

-Upon publication of the Federal Register notice, the atrazine Proposed Interim Registration Decision will available for public comment for 60 days in docket # EPA-HQ-OPP-2013-0266.
-In this document EPA is proposing the following new, stronger protections to reduce exposure to atrazine.
+Upon publication of the Federal Register notice, the atrazine Interim Registration Decision will be available in docket # EPA-HQ-OPP-2013-0266.
+In this document EPA is finalizing the following new, stronger protections to reduce exposure to atrazine.

 - Rate reduction for residential turf applications